 A winter coat is not necessary for every dog.
-Many healthy, medium to large dogs with a dense undercoat do well in cold temperatures without extra protection.
-However, there are situations and types of dogs for which a functional, breathable winter coat or blanket is useful—or even recommended—especially to keep the skin healthy and prevent irritation caused by moisture or trapped heat.
+Many healthy, medium to large dogs with dense undercoats do well in cold temperatures without additional protection.
+Nevertheless, there are situations and dog types for which a functional, breathable winter coat or blanket is useful or even recommended – especially to keep the skin healthy and prevent irritation due to moisture or trapped heat.

-Which dogs benefit most from a winter coat?
+Which dogs particularly benefit from a winter coat?

-The following dogs are particularly at risk of getting cold or developing skin problems:
+The following dogs, in particular, have an increased risk of getting cold or developing skin problems in cold weather:

-- Small dogs: They lose heat faster due to an unfavorable ratio of body surface area to body volume.
+- Small dogs: They lose heat faster due to their unfavorable ratio of body surface area to body volume.

 - Short-haired or hairless dogs: Breeds without an undercoat (e.g., Greyhounds, Pinschers, Dalmatians) have little natural protection against the cold.

-- Older dogs: With age, muscle mass and metabolic activity decrease, reducing heat production.
+- Older dogs: Muscle mass and metabolic activity decrease with age, which reduces heat production.

-- Sick or recovering dogs: Conditions such as arthritis, heart problems, or metabolic disorders lower cold tolerance.
+- Sick or convalescing dogs: Diseases such as osteoarthritis, heart problems, or metabolic disorders reduce cold tolerance.

 - Dogs from warmer regions: Animals originally from southern countries are often genetically less adapted to cold winters.

-Not every coat is suitable for every weather condition.
-With breathable winter coats, it is especially important that warmth and moisture management are balanced to keep the skin healthy.
+Not every coat is suitable for all weather conditions.
+Especially with breathable winter coats, it is crucial that thermal protection and moisture management are coordinated to keep the skin healthy.

-At temperatures just above freezing, or in windy or wet conditions, usually a:
+At temperatures just above freezing or in wind and wet conditions, a:

 -